Why Do I Feel Responsible for My Parents?

 Aging Parents and Reversed Roles

-As parents age, these dynamics may intensify.
+As parents age, these dynamics often intensify.

 Adult children may feel: